lake-wg/authz/draft-selander-ace-ake-authz.md

 * Voucher is defined in {{U-W}}

 TODO: The voucher response may contain a "Voucher-info" field as an alternative to make the Voucher a CBOR Map (see {{U-W}})

+# ACE Profile

+This section defines the profile of the ACE framework (see Appendix C of {{I-D.ietf-ace-oauth-authz}}).

 # Security Considerations  {#sec-cons}